geoffrich/seattlejs-slides-2023/slides.md

 <!--
 - [ show of hands — who has heard of Svelte? used Svelte? ]
 - So Svelte has been getting fairly well known these days, but in case this is your first time hearing about it — it is a component-based JavaScript framework like React and Vue, but the major difference is instead of interpreting your component code with a runtime it ships to the browser, it compiles your components into vanilla JavaScript at build time.
-So on average, this makes for applications that are typically smaller and faster than applications built with the other big frameworks.
+So on average, this makes for applications that are typically smaller than applications built with the other big frameworks.
 -->

 ---